sudo-lock-in/sudo-lock-in/README.md

 I may be shy, but I am open to collaborating.
     <br>
     Also, I like AI (to an extent -.-).
 In fact, I am doing the AI track at my school.     <br>
-  I want to get cracked & make random cool things, but I am currently a noob ToT. </p> <br>
+  I want to get gud & make random cool things, but I am currently a noob ToT. </p> <br>

 ![Leetcode Stats](https://leetcard.jacoblin.cool/sudo-lock-in)